-Ten bipolar cores were recovered from the 2009 Block B excavations at the Clunie site.
-The bipolar cores from Excavation Block B include three Bayport chert examples (Figure 10, #336, 417, 549), two pebble chert examples (Figure 10, #613), and five examples that are either bedded Bayport or pebble chert (Figure 10, #640).
+Fifteen bipolar cores were recovered from the 2010 excavations at the Clunie site.
+The bipolar cores from Excavation Block G include 10 Bayport chert examples and five examples that are either bedded Bayport or pebble chert (Figure 10, top row).

-Four additional cores or core fragments were also recovered from Excavation Block B. These cores include one Bayport chert example, two bedded Bayport chert examples (Figure 10, #727), and one example that is either bedded Bayport or a pebble chert (Figure 10, #612).
+Eleven additional cores or core fragments were also recovered from Excavation Block G. These cores include six Bayport chert examples (Figure 10, #385, 470, 606), one bedded Bayport chert example, two examples that are either bedded Bayport or pebble chert (Figure 10, #244), one specimen made of a pebble chert, and one Wyandotte chert example.

-Figure 10: 20SA722, Excavation Block B, bipolar cores and cores.
+Figure 10: 20SA722, bipolar cores and cores.

-The final flaked stone artifact category from Excavation Block B is waste material, including flakes and shatter.
-Raw material identification is made difficult for this assemblage by the great variability represented and the relatively small sizes of the individual pieces.
+The final category of flaked stone artifacts from Excavation Block G is waste material, including flakes and shatter.
+As with the flaked stone materials already described, raw material identification is made difficult for this assemblage by the great variability represented and the relatively small sizes of the individual pieces.
 The identifications listed below should be considered tentative at best.
-The vast majority of the 1,043 flakes and shatter recovered from Excavation Block B is locally available material including Bayport chert, bedded Bayport chert, pebble cherts, and material that is either bedded Bayport or a pebble chert.
-Only 80 specimens don't appear to fall into the above chert types.
-Several of these are likely also locally derived materials including nine flakes of unidentified chert.
-These materials could all have been found in local glacial till deposits.
-The only probably non-local materials represented in the flake assemblage include 44 Wyandotte chert flakes, six additional possible Wyandotte chert flakes, one Upper Mercer chert flake, One Pipe Creek chert flakes.
-The likely non-local component therefore comprises less than 8 % of the flake and shatter assemblage.
+The vast majority (95%) of the 2,061 flakes and shatter recovered from Excavation Block G is locally available material including Bayport chert (n=1211), bedded Bayport chert (n=130), pebble cherts (n=60), material that is either bedded Bayport or a pebble chert (n=542), and quartzite, or other coarse-grained rock (n=8).
+Only 110 specimens don't appear to fall into the above chert types, several of which may also be locally derived materials.
+Non-local materials represented in the flake assemblage include 29 Wyandotte chert flakes, one Upper Mercer chert flake, four Pipe Creek chert flakes, and 13 flakes of Flint Ridge chalcedony.
+Other potential non-local materials include 19 specimens that may be Kettle Point chert, 10 possible Wyandotte chert flakes, six possible Pipe Creek flakes, three possible Flint Ridge, and 25 other unidentified chert flakes.
+The non-local component therefore comprises between 2% and 5 % of the flake and shatter assemblage.

-Of the 804 ceramic sherds recovered in Excavation Block B, 11 are rimsherds and 793 are body/neck sherds.
-The body/neck sherds include 159 shell-tempered examples, 631 grit-tempered specimens and three specimens with both grit and shell temper.
-Of the 159 shell-tempered body/neck sherds, 135 are either sherdlets or destroyed and were not further analyzed.
-The shell-tempered neck and body sherds complete enough to be analyzed include 15 with cord-roughened exterior surfaces, four with smoothed over cord-roughened exteriors, and five have exterior surfaces that are smooth or smoothed over to the point that the original surface treatment is obscured.
-The smooth or smoothed over shelltempered sherds include three decorated with tool impressions.
-Of the 631 grit-tempered sherds, 547 are either sherdlets or destroyed.
-Of the grit-tempered body/neck sherds with intact surfaces that are large enough to be analyzed, 64 exhibit cord-roughened surfaces, nine have cord-roughened surfaces that were subsequently smoothed-over, and 11 have exterior surfaces that are smooth or smoothed over to the point that the original surface treatment is obscured.
-One of the cord roughened sherds exhibit a cord-wrapped stick impressed decoration, one has an incised decoration, and one has a broad finger trailed decoration.
-Decorated sherds with smooth exterior surfaces include three with cord-wrapped stick impressions and one with a broad finger-trailed decoration.
-The three specimens with both shell and grit temper include two sherdlets and one sherd with a smooth exterior.
+Of the 2,289 ceramic sherds recovered in Excavation Block G, 36 are rimsherds and 2,253 are body/neck sherds.
+A minimum of 18 vessels is represented.
+The body/neck sherds include 617 shell-tempered examples and 1,636 grit-tempered specimens.
+Of the 617 shell-tempered body/neck sherds, 558 are either sherdlets or destroyed and were not further analyzed.
+The shell-tempered neck and body sherds complete enough to be analyzed include 45 with cord-roughened exterior surfaces, four with smoothed over cord-roughened exteriors, and 10 have exterior surfaces that are smooth or smoothed over to the point that the original surface treatment is obscured.
+The smooth or smoothed over shell-tempered sherds include one decorated with tool impressions and one decorated with cord-wrapped stick impressions.
+Of the 1,636 grit-tempered sherds, 1,428 are either sherdlets or destroyed.
+Of the grit-tempered body/neck sherds with intact surfaces that are large enough to be analyzed, 123 exhibit cord-roughened surfaces, 43 have cord-roughened surfaces that were subsequently smoothed-over, one shows vertical brushed impressions on the exterior, two have fabric impressed exterior surfaces, and 39 have exterior surfaces that are smooth or smoothed over to the point that the original surface treatment is obscured.
+Two of the cord-roughened sherds are decorated with cord impressions.
+Of the 43 smoothed over cord-roughened sherds, one exhibits incised decoration and two are decorated with cord-wrapped stick impressions.
+Decorated sherds with smooth exterior surfaces include two with cord-wrapped stick impressions, two with cord impressions, and three with broad finger-trailed decoration.